Last Updated on April 13, 2023 by Rose Morah

 18% of Model 3 owners recommended these tires mostly because of their low resistance aspect and low road noise.

-- Uses the SportPlus™ Technology that enables them to have a better grip on wet roads, have responsive handling, and extended tire tread life.
+• Use the SportPlus™ Technology that enables them have a better grip on wet roads, responsive handling, and extended tire tread life.

 3. MICHELIN® Pilot® Sport All Season 4

-12% of Model 3 owners recommended these tires mainly because they feel that they are better than the original tires that came with their Tesla.
+12% of Model 3 owners recommended these tires mainly because they felt that they were better than the original tires that came with their Tesla.

-However, some experienced range loss after switching to the MICHELIN® Pilot® Sport All Season 4.
+However, some claimed that they experienced range loss after switching to the MICHELIN® Pilot® Sport All Season 4.

 According to tyrereviews.com, this set of tires offer the following: